 [LUM#2] Should we be afraid of the tiger mosquito?

 Chikungunya and dengue epidemics in France, really?
-While global warming does indeed bring with it health risks, in France such a threat is unlikely.
+While global warming does pose health risks, such a threat is not currently relevant in our region.

 Read also: